Lár ↔ Nannini et al. (2026) Compliance Architecture Mapping

 python examples/compliance/22_eu_ai_act_finance_showcase.py

-The showcase runs the FINANCE backbone against a credit application, validates all 12 primitives, and produces three audit artifacts in enterprise_audit/:
+The showcase (v2.2.0) runs the FINANCE backbone against a credit application with ollama/phi4:latest, validates all 23 Nannini et al. paper-mapped requirements, and produces three audit artifacts in enterprise_audit/:

 compliance_manifest.json— Step 9 action inventoryauthority_ledger.json— Art.
 14 oversight recordsrun_<id>.json— Art.
 12 causal trace (HMAC signed, PII stripped)